thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Of course, we can certainly do so by projecting $u$, living in 2 dimensional space, onto a set of three vectors $v_1, v_2, v_3$:

 *That looks cool!
 Although, now I'm seeing many different cases arise from matrix-vector multiplication.
-Is there an underlying characteristic of them all, in contrast to other type of transformation?*
+Is there an underlying characteristic that makes them different to other types of transformations?*

 We can start studying the question by first looking at the one-dimensional case.
 In this case, matrix-vector multiplication is simply multiplying two numbers $x \times y = z$.
 Let's look at how different line segments change in terms of their length.